pablopussell/Sleep-Timer/README.md

 - All transitions are progressive and smooth - no sharp corners here!
 - When brightness level is restored before going to sleep, the screen is mostly black, preventing bright screen glare
 - There's not much I can do about about the volume - suggestions are welcome however.

+## Installation

+There are 2 options:

+1. Install as standalone/portable version (includes .NET 8 Runtime)
+- File size is substantially larger

+2. Install without .NET Runtime embedded
+- Requires .NET Runtime be installed separately
+- Will be prompted to install when launching for the first time